behind taste canoe:

 Canoe’s unquestionably strong team of culinary artists, led by Chef McKinlay, is the driving force behind the envelope-pushing menus that have thrust the Canadian food scene onto the global stage and continue to spotlight our diverse and evolving food culture.

-This rendition of Taste Canoe is available for a limited time.
+This rendition of Taste Canoe was available from July to September 2021.
 To make your reservation, please book online or call 416-364-0054.